 SCENERY TO EXPLORE

 Situated at the base of the Sierra de Tramuntana, Campanet is very close to the sea, mountains and countryside, meaning there are lots of great places to explore.
 During your holiday in Mallorca, visit the nearby Campanet Caves in the foothills of the mountains.
 You’ll be transported back ten million years in time as you gaze upon the stunning prehistoric crystallisations and rock formations.
 The caves are a particularly great place to take children.
 There is also a lovely cafe and shop at the site.
-Mallorca is well known for its cycling routes, and Campanet doesn’t diverge from this tradition.
+Mallorca is well known for its off-season cycling routes, and Campanet doesn’t diverge from this tradition.
 A popular route is between Puerto Pollensa and Campanet, a perfect opportunity to explore the areas surrounding your luxury villa.

 WATCH THE WORLD GO BY

-Campanet is the ideal location for a quiet and peaceful escape, so, naturally, the best thing to do is sit back and relax.
+Campanet is the ideal location for a quiet and peaceful escape in the sun, so, naturally, the best thing to do is sit back and relax.
 Head to the bustling weekly market to browse the fresh produce or sit back and enjoy the town’s natural beauty from your villa’s private pool.
 The Placa Major is a brilliant spot to people-watch, enjoy a refreshment, and watch the world go slowly by from a quaint cafe terrace.
 Campanet is around a thirty minute drive from the city of Palma if you fancy a more fast-paced day out.

 EATING AND DRINKING IN CAMPANET